Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods

 \subsection{Simulation study set-up}

-The simulated data are formulated to reflect a situation similar to the motivating \ac{USISS} data on a smaller population, chosen to reduce the computation time.
+Data are simulated to reflect a situation similar to the motivating \ac{USISS} data on a smaller population, chosen to reduce the computation time.
 The datasets are generated with some common parameters and some scenario-specific parameters.

 The common parameters are:

 while the scenario specific parameters are reported in Table \ref{t1}.
 Each of the severity and detection parameters can take either a small or a large value.
 The smaller leads to situations where the probability of being observed in both datasets is low, therefore data are less dependent; while when parameters take larger values, there is more overlap between datasets and therefore more dependence.